csWaldo/spcwizard/README.md

 $texturegroup | list of skins used by the combined model

 ### Static Prop Combine Wizard
-The SPC wizard serves as a GUI for creating and editing the spcombinerules.txt as well as the .qc stubs.
+The SPC wizard serves as a GUI for creating and editing the spcombinerules.txt as well as the stub .qcs.

 #### Install & Setup
 * Download & unpack the repository